Ryan Tannehill: 2020

 Tannehill finished the 2020 season with 3,819 passing yards, a career-high 33 touchdowns, and seven interceptions to go along with 43 carries for 266 yards and a career-high seven touchdowns in 16 games and starts.
-The Titans finished atop the AFC South with an 11–5 record and qualified for the playoffs.
-In the Wild Card Round against the Ravens, Tannehill threw for 165 yards, a touchdown, and an interception during the 20–13 loss.
+The Titans finished atop the AFC South with an 11–5 record and qualified for the playoffs as the #4-seed.
+During the Wild Card Round against the Ravens, Tannehill threw for 165 yards, a touchdown, and an interception in the 20–13 loss.
 He was ranked 83rd by his fellow players on the NFL Top 100 Players of 2021.